marcokuang/e-commerce/ticketing/README.md

   * Use the secret in code: `process.env.JWT_KEY` and make sure use type guard to avoid undefined errors.
 Use `kubectl describe secret <name of secret> ` to inspect the defined secret.

+* Use Express middleware to handle the common request validation for emails and password, etc.

 ## MongoDB

 MongoDB organize information into different collections.